 Select Page

-The LVN’s conduct was likely to injure the patients, in that subsequent care givers would rely on her documentation to further medicate the patients, which could result in an overdose.
+The LVN’s conduct was likely to injure the patients, in that subsequent caregivers would rely on her documentation to further medicate the patients, which could result in an overdose.
 Furthermore, her conduct placed the hospital in violation of Chapter 481 (Controlled Substances Act) of the Texas Health and Safety Code.
-The Texas Board of Nursing is the one who has full jurisdiction on cases involving RNs and LVNs.
+The Texas Board of Nursing is the one that has full jurisdiction over cases involving RNs and LVNs.

 Therefore, the LVN was summoned by the Texas Board of Nursing to explain her side.
 However, the LVN failed to hire a Texas LVN license attorney to help her with her case.
 Because of this, the Texas Board of Nursing suspended and disciplined the LVN.